abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 ## Task 10: Configure 2nd Set variable Activity

 1. From the top menu, select **Activities -> Set variable**.
-Set variable activity is added to the design canvas.
+The set variable activity is added to the design canvas.

 2. With **Set variable activity** selected, in the bottom pane select **General**.
 Let's give the activity a name and description.